hanami/controller/README.md

   def handle(request, *)
     # :first_name is allowed, but not :admin is not
-    puts request.params[:first_name]     # => "Luca"
+    puts request.params[:first_name]     # => "Jericho"
     puts request.params[:admin]          # => nil

     # :address's :line_one is allowed, but :line_two is not
-    puts request.params[:address][:line_one] # => "69 Tender St"
+    puts request.params[:address][:line_one] # => "123 Motor City Blvd"
     puts request.params[:address][:line_two] # => nil
   end
 end

-Signup.new.call({first_name: "Luca", admin: true, address: { line_one: "69 Tender St"}})
+Signup.new.call({first_name: "Jericho", admin: true, address: { line_one: "123 Motor City Blvd" }})
 ```

 #### Validations & Coercions

-Because params are a well defined set of data required to fulfill a feature
+Because params are a well-defined set of data required to fulfill a request in your application, you can validate them.
-in your application, you can validate them.
-So you can avoid hitting lower MVC layers
+In Hanami, we put validations at the action level, since different use-cases require different validation rules.
-when params are invalid.
+This also lets us ensure we have well-structured data further into our application.

 If you specify the `:type` option, the param will be coerced.